OpenRC/openrc/service-script-guide.md

 but lets the user specify something else, like `rc_need="net.wan"` if he needs it.
 The burden is on the user to determine the appropriate service whenever he changes the daemon's configuration file.

+# User services

+User services are ran as the user that starts them.
+A few things to note then, are that command_user shouldn't be set, runtime data (such as pidfiles and sockets) should be placed in XDG_RUNTIME_DIR.